Everything you need to know about kids bank accounts

 • contact details such as your phone number, address, and email

-How to open a kids' bank account
+How to open a kids bank account

 Opening a bank account for a child in the UK is generally quite simple.
-Specific requirements may vary, but here's a quick step-by-step guide to set you off in the right direction.
+Specific requirements may vary, but here's a quick step-by-step guide to set you off in the right direction:

+1. Choose the right account for your kid.
 Look into different banks and fintechs to find the best choice.
 Decide what's important to you and hone in on the options that'll meet those needs.
 Don't know where to start?
 Check out our guide to UK bank accounts for kids and compare some popular options.

-Make sure that your child is old enough for the account you want and that they meet any residency requirements the bank may have.
+2. Check eligibility requirements.
+Make sure your child is old enough for the account and that they meet any residency requirements the bank may have.

-These may vary depending on the bank, but you'll usually need ID for yourself and your child, as well as proof of address.
+3. Gather all the necessary documents.
+These may vary depending on the bank, but you'll usually need ID for yourself and your child, as well as proof of address for you both.

+4. Fill out the application form.
 Some banks allow you to submit your application online and upload the necessary documents, but others require you to visit a local branch.
 In either case, they'll generally ask you for your contact details and other basic information.
 As the parent or guardian, you'll need to sign the application.

+5. Set up the account.
 This may involve downloading a mobile banking app or making an initial deposit.
 At this point, you may also be able to customise certain features or order a debit card for your child.
 A bank representative can guide you through this process.

+6. All set!
 Once the account is activated, teach your child how to use it responsibly.
 Help them set savings goals, create a budget, and track their spending under your supervision.

 What happens to my child's bank account after they turn 18?